-A. Sites, Rankings, Pairings:

-1) There shall be eight (8) classes containing 32 teams in each.

-2) After determining the 32-team bracket, in classes 1A-6A, the teams will be separated into two (2) brackets of sixteen.
+- A) Sites, Rankings, Pairings: - There shall be eight (8) classes containing 32 teams in each. - 2) After determining the 32-team bracket, in classes 1A-6A, the teams will be separated into two (2) brackets of sixteen.
 In classes 7A-8A, the teams will be seeded 1-32.
 No consideration will be given to conference schools or teams that played each other the last week of the current season.
-Teams will be seeded by using record and at-large points as criteria.

-Football Terms and Condition-Page 2

-a) If teams are tied for seed with the same number of wins and at-large points, the higher seed shall go to the team with the most wins of defeated opponents.

-b) If two teams are tied for seed with the same number of wins and atlarge points and have played each other during the regular season, the higher seed shall go to the winner.

-3) First Round host schools shall be the top of the bracket.

-4) After the First Round, the team having hosted the fewest games in the current playoffs shall be the host for the next round.
-If both teams have hosted an equal number of games in the current playoffs, the game shall be hosted by the higher seed.

-5) When circumstances warrant, a site other than the designated host school's field may be requested by either school or may be used subject to the approval of the IHSA Office after consulting with the host school.

-6) All football fields that host a playoff game must meet the NFHS football requirements that states: NO barrier within five (5) yards of the end line or sideline.
+Teams will be seeded by using record and atlarge points as criteria. - a.
+If teams are tied for seed with the same number of wins and at-large points, the higher seed shall go to the team with the most wins of defeated opponents. - b.
+If two teams are tied for seed with the same number of wins and at-large points and have played each other during the regular season, the higher seed shall go to the winner. - First Round host schools shall be at the top of the bracket - 4) After the First Round, the team that has hosted the fewest games in the current playoffs shall be the host for the next round.
+If both teams have hosted an equal number of games in the current playoffs, the game shall be hosted by the higher seed. - 5) When circumstances warrant, a site other than the designated host school's field may be requested by either school or may be used subject to the approval of the IHSA Office after consulting with the host school. - 6) All football fields that host a playoff game must meet the NFHS football requirements that state: NO barrier within five (5) yards of the end line or sideline.